Lake Wilderness Forest School

 Q: What is a Forest School?

-Q: What curriculum does Little Sparrows use?
+Q: What curriculum do you use?

 Q: Will my child be outside the whole time?

 A: Yes!
 We are a full nature-immersion program so we will be spending all of our time outside, rain or shine.
-In the case of severe weather, we have access to a heated, indoor shelter area.

 Q: Is snack/lunch provided?

-A: We provide a snack each day and invite children to participate.
+A: We provide two snacks each day and invite children to participate.
 Examples of our snack include organic steamed brown rice with sesame seeds and soy sauce, cinnamon oatmeal, or vegetable soup along with an herbal tea.
 Throughout the year, we may also prepare baked potatoes, warm apple sauce, homemade bread and muffins, and eat local berries, fruits, and veggies when they are available.
 Snack is served family style, and all children have a chance to participate in the set-up, clean-up, and washing of dishes.

 Q: What kind of equipment/clothing must my child bring?

-A: All registered families will be given a seasonal equipment list.
+A: All registered families will be given a seasonal gear list.
 It is imperative that children come to school prepared for the weather so that they are able to spend all of their energy on playing and learning, and less on trying to stay warm and dry.

 Q: What does a mixed age group look like?